deta/space-docs/src/pages/docs/en/reference/spacefile.md

 **Required**

-Relative path to the root directory of the micro.
+Use `src` to specify the relative path to the root directory of the micro.

 Each micro should be in its own directory which needs to contain all files required for the Micro to run.